Kabilan Mahathevan

 prof_pic.jpg

 Hi!
 I’m Kabilan Mahathevan, a PhD student at Virginia Tech’s Computer Science department.
 I am fortunate enough to be advised by Prof. Kirshanthan (“Krish”) Sundararajah.
 Previously I was a visiting scholar at the National University of Singapore’s School of Computing, working with Prof. Manuel Rigger in the TEST Lab.
-My research focuses on optimizing software performance, particularly in light of hardware limitations as Moore’s Law slows down.
-I aim to bridge the gap between software and hardware to improve computational efficiency.
+My research focuses on building tools and techniques that make tensor computations efficient, reliable, and practical for real-world computational workloads.

 Aug 22, 2025 Started PhD in CS at Virginia Tech